sanchez-matias/flutter_secret_notes/README.md

-# flutter_secret_notes
+# Secret Notes

-This is a notes app based on privacy and security for user's notes.
-The user will be obligated to authenticate locally every time they want to open or bring the app back from backround.
+This is a notes app which has privacy as its main approach.
+The user will be obligated to authenticate locally if they want to access their notes.

 ## Getting Started